vlcn-io/materialite/README.md

   // do many set/delete operations in a single tx
   // no pipelines will run until the tx commits
 })

+// cleanup.
+This API will be improving to be composable and pipelines
+// will instead be cleaned up when they have no more views or listeners. source.detachPipelines();
 ```

 Each operation applied to `stream` will only operate on the diff of the dataset rather than the entire dataset each time the dataset is changed.